fiza-2022/stage01-/reflection.md

 ## Part H - Final Reflection

 1. **What did you build before using AI?**
-Before using AI, I built a basic Python prototype for the SmartCare clinic that used lists and dictionaries to record patient names, practitioners, and appointment times.
-While it worked for basic data entry, it had significant limitations, such as lacking validation for double-bookings.
+Before using AI, I created a basic prototype in PYTHON for a SmartCare clinic that used lists and dictionaries to store patient names, practitioners, and appointment times.
+It worked fine for basic data entry but it had significant limitations, including lacking check validation for a double-bookings.

-3. **What did AI help you understand?**
+2. **What did AI help you understand?**
-Using Microsoft Copilot as a tutor helped me better understand how to clearly explain dictionary structures and why conditional checks (like `if not appointments:`) are vital to prevent crashes when accessing empty lists.
+With the help of Microsoft Copilot as a tutor, it helped me to better understand dictionary structures and why conditional checks (e.g, "if not appointments:") are necessary to prevent crashes when dealing with empty lists.

-4. **Did AI make assumptions?**
+3. **Did AI make assumptions?**
-When generating the alternative code, the AI successfully followed my constraints to avoid databases and GUIs.
-However, it assumed that all input data would be perfectly formatted and actually omitted the basic error handling (the blank name check) that existed in the original human code.
+When writing the alternative code, the AI properly followed my requirements of not using databases and GUIs.
+However, it assumed that all input data would be correctly formatted and actually skipped the basic error handling (the blank name check) that existed in the original human code.

-5. **How did you verify the AI output?**
+4. **How did you verify the AI output?**
-I verified the output by executing several test scenarios in Python, including feeding it normal appointments, intentional double-bookings, blank strings, and `None` values to see exactly where the logic broke down.
+I verified the output by testing the code on several test scenarios in Python, by using it in normal appointments, intentional double-bookings and blank strings values to see exactly where the logic would break.

-6. **What engineering work remained for you?**
+5. **What engineering work remained for you?**
-Because the AI's version was overly simplistic, the core engineering work remained for me: I had to manually design and integrate a loop to check existing records and prevent practitioners from being double-booked.
+The AI's version was overly simplistic so the core engineering work was left for me, I had to manually design and implement a loop that would check existing records and avoids scheduling a practitioner twice.